lurr98/spanish_variation/features/variation_phenomena.md

  - often, subject pronouns are retained when in other Spanish dialects they are omitted
  - non-inversion of questions accompanied by subject pronouns !
     - *¿Qué tú quieres?*
-- personal pronouns frequently predeed infinitives, as in other Spanish dialects, *para* is the most frequent trigger for this
+- personal pronouns frequently preceed infinitives, as in other Spanish dialects, *para* is the most frequent trigger for this
     - *para yo hacer eso*
 - syntactic calquing or loan translations from English (hard to categorise!, but there is *para atrás*)
     - *¿Cómo te gustó la playa?* (instead of *¿Te gustó?* or *¿Cómo lo pasaste?*)